 Selecting the right data mapping tool for your needs depends on your project requirements.
-However, your data mapping application should include the following features at a minimum: (a) code-free data mapping features; (b) automatic data merging and transformation; and (c) support for diverse types of structured and unstructured data.
-Xplenty hits all of these benchmarks and more, so let's take a closer look at its features:
+However, your data mapping application should include the following features at a minimum:

-(a) Code-Free Data Mapping Features:
+Code-Free Data Mapping Features

-- Users without coding knowledge can carry out data mapping tasks.
+- Users without coding knowledge can carry out data mapping tasks

-- A graphical user interface with drag-and-drop functionality makes it easier to visualize and make alterations to data mapping projects.
+- A graphical user interface with drag-and-drop functionality makes it easier to visualize and make alterations to data mapping projects

-- Automated processes eliminate (or significantly reduce) the chances of human error that could interfere with the accuracy of data.
+- Automated processes eliminate (or significantly reduce) the chances of human error that could interfere with the accuracy of data

-- No-coding automation allows you to efficiently carry out mapping tasks related to data objects at any level of complexity.
+- No-coding automation allows you to efficiently carry out mapping tasks related to data objects at any level of complexity

-(b) Automatic Data Merging and Transformation:
+Automatic Data Merging and Transformation

 Before data mapping, you may need to prepare the data by transforming it from different application formats.
 This can take a lot of time, but as we mentioned above, most mapping tools come with a built-in library of predefined integrations.

-Xplenty includes hundreds of out-of-the-box data manipulation functions.
-This screenshot shows a handful of Xplenty’s built-in data manipulation functions:
+As an example, this screenshot shows a handful of Xplenty’s built-in data manipulation functions:

 Your data mapping tools should support data from a wide variety of structured formats like RDBMS formats, JSON, XML, CSV, IDOC, EDI, fixed length and delimited files, and more.
 Also, because most businesses need to integrate structured data with unstructured (and semi-structured) data sources, data mapping software should support formats like RTF, PDF, weblogs, and other non-relational formats.
 Moreover, if your business uses a cloud-based CRM application, such as Salesforce or Microsoft Dynamics CRM, look for a data mapping tool that connectivity for all the enterprise applications you use